ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - AlertManager
 - Prometheus Operator

-and the following Kubernetes services and processes depending on the configuration of the helm chart
+and the following Kubernetes services and processes depending on the configuration of the helm chart.

 - coreDNS
 - Kube Api server